• Skip to primary navigation

 Moreover, I also prefer to avoid the much more crowded area around Anvers metro station.
 If you want to visit Georges Larnicol chocolatier here, I strongly recommend his other branches (e.g. on Blvd Saint-Germain), as this area is particularly touristy.

-If you have time, head to the Cemetery of Montmartre - we like to walk.
+If you have time, head to the Cemetery of Montmartre - lovely walk.

 The cemetery is worth the visit (3rd largest in Paris), as it's calm and a beautiful walk.
 Entrance is via avenue Rachel (past Le Moulin Rouge).
 Check out the tombs of Emile Zola, Offenbach, Berlioz, Degas, Dalida and Louise Weber, known as La Goulue, creator of the French Cancan.